electric-sql/electric/docs/usage/data-modelling/migrations.md

 import ExampleSchema from '!!raw-loader!./example.prisma';
 import ExampleSQL from '!!raw-loader!./example.sql';

 ElectricSQL is designed to work with and on top of a Postgres data model.
+You use migrations to define, evolve and expose parts of this data model.

+The key principles behind Electric's approach to migrations are:

+1. you can use your own preferred migrations tooling; Electric does not impose a specific migrations system on you, instead, you use whichever system you prefer, often built into [your backend framework](../../integrations/backend/index.md) if you have one, to define and evolve your schema
+2. you must configure your migrations tooling (or any Postgres connection where you're applying DDL migrations to electrified tables) to connect via the [Electric migrations proxy](#migrations-proxy)

+## Your data model

 If you don't have a data model you can create one using your preferred migrations tooling.
 You then use the same migrations tooling to extend your data model with [DDLX statements](./electrification.md) to expose data to the replication machinery.